 - Colorado Springs Business Hall of Fame by the United States Commerce Association

 Schendt Engineering Corporation works very hard to build relationships and is proud to say that while we don’t have many clients we have “repeat clients”.
-This is due to our corporate philosophy to take care of our clients at all cost because it’s more profitable to maintain repeat clients than to market for new clients.
+This is due to our corporate philosophy to take care of our clients at all cost.
 This philosophy has worked very well for us.
 The following is a list of our clients, the number of projects that we have worked on for them and the number of years that we have been working for them:

 |Client||No. Projects||No. Years|